Croatia doesn't differ from any other central-European country regarding the possible health issues to country visitors.

 • If your meal doesn't feel safe, don't eat it

-Tap water is perfectly safe to drink in whole Croatia.
-In rural area you may encounter people using well water for drink.
+One of the most frequently asked questions by tourists visiting Croatia is, "Is it safe to drink the tap water?"
+The answer is a resounding yes!
+Tap water is perfectly safe to drink and of excellent quality in whole of Croatia.
+Don't worry refilling your water bottle at public fountains or straight from the tap at your accommodation.
+In rural areas you may encounter people using well water for drinking.
 If you are not sure if water in the well is OK to drink, ask a local.
-Stock on drinking water, just in case.